We may earn a commission when you click on the affiliate links in this post.

 Notes

-- to your favorite new sandwich, soft and flavorful
+- your favorite new sandwich

-- to french toast, a morning staple
+- French toast, a morning staple

 - and finally, the classic bread and butter, not to be overlooked.